-Physiognomists tell us that habitual cheats have their ears about the middle of the temples. showing abnormal development of the back of the head.
+Physiognomists tell us that habitual cheats have their ears about the middle of the temples showing abnormal development of the back of the head.

 9. I shall briefly explain the stanza in the beginning of the book and finish.
 The boneless cow is the brain and the spinal cord.
 Its milk is the nectar distilled by the brain.
+The handless

-The handless one is Vayu (breath) deva, because he beats on all one is Vaya on hands.
-It is he that draws on all and yet has no hands.
-It is he that draws the all and yet boneless cow as we get it by prano milk nd yet has cow as we get it by pranaws the milk the boneless cow as The mouthless one is milk of the bonching practice).
-The mouthless one is Agni (breathing is he burns and thus devours all things, (fire) deva, as he mouth.
-It is he, by consumings, (fire) deva, (fire) deva, (fire) deva, (fire) yet has no mouth.
-It is he, by consuming things, and yet he boneless cow, that enables the and yet has boneless cow, that enables the practimilk of the practi-milk of the enter sushumna.
-This stanza thus con-tioner to enter religious secret and is correspondent tioner to con-tioner to con-tioner the whole religious secret and is corresponding tains the vedic hymn, to the Rg. vedic hymn,
+(continued from the previous page) one is Vayu (breath) deva, because he beats on all and yet has no hands.
+It is he that draws the milk of the boneless cow as we get it by pranayama (breathing practice).
+The mouthless one is Agni (fire) deva, as he burns and thus devours all things, and yet has no mouth.
+It is he, by consuming the milk of the boneless cow, that enables the practitioner to enter sushumna.
+This stanza thus contains the whole religious secret and is corresponding to the Rg. vedic hymn,

 "The flowing of the flood is law, And truth is the sun's extended light."
 Bk.
-I-105-12.
+I - 105 - 12.